Complete Guide to Safe Gallbladder Cleanse That Will Overhaul Your Health

 - 6 ounces of fresh grapefruit juice (pink is best), or fresh lemon and orange juice combined

 Epsom salt will help relax (dilate) the bile ducts to make it easier for the stones to be passed, so that you will feel less pain.
-And the olive oil helps to be as lubricant for the gallbladder stones to be easily eliminated.
+And the olive oil helps to be as lubricant for the gallbladder stones to be easily passed.

 The Week Prior To Cleanse Day

 Malic acid in apple juice has a cleansing effect that will help to soften and break-down gallbladder stones for elimination.
 Drink at least 1 liter of freshly-extracted apple juice for 6 days prior to cleanse day.
 Spread the 32 ounces apple juice throughout the day—drinking them on empty stomach (30 minutes before food or 2 hours after food).

 If you find that the apple juice is too acidic for your teeth, drink it with a straw.
 Some people may experience bloating and diarrhea from the apple juice.
 If it becomes uncomfortable for you, dilute the apple juice with some water before drinking.